St. Teresa of the Child Jesus

 Picture

-Last weekend’s Offertory: £1,280.74
+Last weekend's offertory: £1,049.22.

-During the current situation, we would like to say a huge THANK YOU to the many of you who have kindly signed up to standing orders.
+We would like to say a huge THANK YOU to the many of you who have kindly signed up to standing orders.
 This is so much appreciated and valued.
 If you wish to contribute by cheque in lieu of plate collections, this can be sent to the presbytery: St. Teresa’s Church, 250 Bishopsford Road, Morden, Surrey, SM4 6BJ.
 They may be made payable to St. Teresa’s Catholic Church.

 Our thanks to the families of Maureen Deb and Theresa Bearn for their generosity and thoughtfulness for the kind donation of £1,000 each in honour of the memory of Maureen and Theresa.